 Rewinding the Effects of Time?

-A study carried out by Harvard University and the University of NSW suggests that a chemical called nicotinamide adenine dinucleotide (NAD) can actively reverse the aging process.
+A study carried out by Harvard University and the University of NSW suggests that a chemical called nicotinamide adenine dinucleotide (NAD) can actively reverse the ageing process.
 The research involved several 2-year old mice, who were given this chemical over the period of a week.

 After the week was up, researchers noted that the key indicators of age in the mice had reverted to those of a six month old.
 In human terms, this is the equivalent of making a 60 year old feel as though they were 20 again.